PeraltaLab/ConstructedStormwaterWetland/README.md

 For information regarding the project, please visit:
 Bledsoe RB, Bean EZ, Austin S, and Peralta AL. 2020.
-A microbial perspective on balancing trade-offs in ecosystem functions in a constructed stormwater wetlan. [biorxiv pre-print](https://doi.org/10.1101/2020.04.01.020776)
+A microbial perspective on balancing trade-offs in ecosystem functions in a constructed stormwater wetlan. *[biorxiv pre-print](https://doi.org/10.1101/2020.04.01.020776)*

 Raw sequence files can be found at NCBI SRA [BioProject ID PRJNA613095](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA613095).

 ## We address the following questions

-* **Aim**: How can wetland design be optimized to enhance ecosystem services and reduce ecosystem disservices?
+* **Aim:** How can wetland design be optimized to enhance ecosystem services and reduce ecosystem disservices?

 ### Repo Contents